Expand your expertise. Build a worldwide network. Advance as a leader in global higher education.

 The program is geared toward full-time professionals who have at least five years of work experience in universities and education-related organizations and agencies.
 Some may already have advanced degrees and be moving from academic to administrative positions, and others may be looking to transition into careers in student services, strategic leadership, business and operations, international education, academic affairs, and fundraising.
 Penn GSE seeks to admit students from around the world to ensure a diverse class of scholars.
 Instruction and coursework will be in English.

-Complete our brief self-assessment to explore whether this program is the right fit for you.
+Complete at brief self-assessment to help determine if this program is the right fit for you.

 Curriculum